baxid-debug/SimpleTelegramBot/README.md

 # SimpleTelegramBot
- A simple Telegram Bot using Telegraf meant for Heroku.
-A reference for my forgetful self
+A simple Telegram Bot using Telegraf meant to be plug & play and $0 maintenance cost.
+A reference for my forgetful self.